Christian-DAntonio/ChristiansBookStore2-Hope/ChristiansBookStore2/README.txt

 Updated the Category.cs file.
 Apr/15/2023
 2:58
 I'm back + I just realised that there was a small mistake in the maxlength area in the Category.cs file.
 I changed it immediately.
+4:05
+I actually fixed the project eroors!!!!!!!!!!!!!!!!!!!!!
+Kniow I can hopefully move on.